sanikapatil0101/discord-rag-bot/CODEBASE.md

 3. `replace(new RegExp(<@!?ID>, 'g'), '')` → strips the bot mention from the question text. `<@!?ID>` handles both `<@ID>` and `<@!ID>` Discord mention formats
 4. `embeddingModel.embedContent(userQuestion)` → converts the question to a 3072-dimension vector
 5. `supabase.rpc('match_documents', ...)` → calls the SQL function to find similar stored Q&A pairs
+6. `target_channel_id: message.channel.id` → search is scoped to the channel the question was asked in — each help channel's knowledge is kept separate
-6. `match_threshold: 0.1` → minimum 10% similarity.
+7. `match_threshold: 0.1` → minimum 10% similarity.
 Low threshold to cast a wide net
-7. `match_count: 8` → retrieve top 8 most similar entries as context
+8. `match_count: 8` → retrieve top 8 most similar entries as context
 8. Context is wrapped in `<CONTEXT_FROM_DATABASE>` tags with strict rules to prevent prompt injection
 9. `chatModel.generateContent(prompt)` → Gemini generates the final answer